carte018/mids706w4/README.md

 * Retrieve this project from the Git server:  git clone https://github.com/carte018/mids706w4.git

-* Change nto the "mids706w4" subdirectory:  cd mids706w4
+* Change into the "mids706w4" subdirectory:  cd mids706w4

 * Unzip the 'class.zip' file into a 'class' subdirectory:  unzip class.zip